gennaBnh/Positive-Selection/README.md

 `python3 genere_xml.py -t <tree_file> -a <alignment_file> -s <results_file>`

-You may now choose which column of results should be considered when creating the XML file.
+- You may choose which column of results should be considered when creating the XML file.
 It will be set to 1 by default (0-based) in order to skip a line header, but you can change this with the `-c`/`--col` option.

-In case some positions have no result associated with them, a replacement value of -1 will be applied by default.
+- In case some positions have no result associated with them, a replacement value of -1 will be applied by default.
 This value can be changed with the `-n`/`--nostat` option.
+- The output XML can be renamed with the `-o`/`--output` option.

 ### Launching the server